open-telemetry/opentelemetry-ruby/instrumentation/base/README.md

 # The OpenTelemetry::Instrumentation::Base class will implicitly add
 # any class that inherits from it to the registry.
 # Note that the name of the instrumentation in the registry will match
-# the class name and it's namespace.
+# the class name and its namespace.
 In this example the registry
 # will contain 'CustomAutoInstrumentation', if it was within
-# a module name `Legacy` it would take the form `Legacy::CustomAutoInstrumentation`.
+# a module named `Legacy`, it would take the form `Legacy::CustomAutoInstrumentation`.
 class CustomAutoInstrumentation < OpenTelemetry::Instrumentation::Base
   # The install hook is provided to apply patches through prepending
   # or using library hooks if available.